 Matthew

-In our next woe Jesus gives an analogy of the Pharisees who appeared righteous on the outside. (like unto white washed tombs) however they were corrupt and decaying on the inside (vv.
+In our next woe Jesus gives an analogy of the Pharisees who appeared righteous on the outside. (like unto whitewashed tombs) however they were corrupt and decaying on the inside (vv.
 27-32).
 It was a tradition for the Pharisees to build and decorate the tombs of the martyrs.
-How …
+However, it was …

 Clear Teaching of The Word